bcgov/digital-trust-toolkit/applications/application-mac.md

 MAC as an organization has the [objective](https://mining.ca/about-us/#:~:text=To%20contribute%20to%20building%20a,sound%20corporate%20and%20public%20policy.) to contribute to building a strong, sustainable and internationally competitive Canadian mining, minerals and metals industry with broad national support and to promote sound corporate and public policy.

-MAC TSM describes the following overarching objectives in its [Theory of Change](https://mining.ca/resources/guides-manuals/tsm-101-a-primer/):
+MAC TSM describes the following overarching objectives in its [Theory of Change] (Insert static link if Ben is okay with this)
 1) Multi Stakeholder Engagement
 2) Continual Improvement
 3) Driving Change Across the Mining Industry